Rurikids: Descendants of Vsevolod I of Kiev

-The Yuryeviches were founded by Yuriy Dolgorukiy, the founder of Moscow and spread vastly in the north-east.
+The Yurievichi were founded by Yuriy Dolgorukiy, the founder of Moscow and spread vastly in the north-east.
 Yuri's son Vsevolod the Big Nest was Prince of Vladimir-Suzdal, a precursor state to the Grand Principality of Moscow and thus of the Russian Empire.
 Vsevolod's son Konstantin of Rostov was Prince of Rostov and the progenitor of various Rostov princely lines.
 Another son, Ivan Vsevolodich, was Prince of Starodub and progenitor of a number of extant lines, most notably the Gagarin line.

-Vsevolod's son Yaroslav II of Vladimir was the father of Alexander Nevsky, whose son Daniel of Moscow sired the ruling house of Moscow until the end of the 16th century.
+Vsevolod's son Yaroslav II of Vladimir was the father of Alexander Nevsky, whose son Daniel of Moscow sired the ruling house of Moscow until the end of the 16th century; the princes of Moscow are often referred to as the Daniilovichi.

 Beginning with the reign of Ivan the Terrible, the Muscovite branch used the title "Tsar of All Russia" and ruled over the Tsardom of Russia.
 The death in 1598 of Tsar Feodor I ended the rule of the Rurik dynasty.
 The dynasty was briefly revived in the person of Vasili IV of Russia, a descendant of Shuyskiy line of the Rurik dynasty, but he died without issue.
 The unstable period known as the Time of Troubles followed Feodor's death and lasted until 1613.

 In that year, Mikhail I ascended the throne, founding the Romanov dynasty that would rule until 1762 and as Holstein-Gottorp-Romanov until the revolutions of 1917.
 Tsar Mikhail's father Patriarch Filaret of Moscow was descended from the Rurik dynasty through the female line.
 His mother, Evdokiya Gorbataya-Shuyskaya, was a Rurikid princess from the Shuysky branch, daughter of Alexander Gorbatyi-Shuisky.
 Tsar Mikhail's first wife Maria Dolgorukova was of Rurikid stock but their marriage produced no children.
-Emperor Peter III in 1762 brought fresh Rurikid blood to the Romanovs: he and his wife Catherine the Great both descended from the Rurik dynasty.
-(Catherine the Great descended from a daughter of Yaroslav I (978–1054) through her maternal grandfather, Christian August of Holstein-Gottorp.)